iotaledger/iri-rfcs/README.md

 ## The workflow of the RFC process

-> With both Rust and maidsafe being significantly larger projects, not all the steps below might be relevant to bee's RFC process (for example, at the moment there are no dedicated subteams).
+> With both Rust and maidsafe being significantly larger projects, not all the steps below might be relevant to iri's RFC process (for example, at the moment there are no dedicated subteams).
 However, to instill good open source governance we attempt to follow this process already now.

-In short, to get a major feature added to bee, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into bee.
+In short, to get a major feature added to iri, one must first get the RFC merged into the RFC repository as a markdown file.
+At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into iri.

 + Fork the RFC repository
 + Copy `0000-template.md` to `text/0000-my-feature/0000-my-feature.md` (where